 half the enjoyment).

-things are going well for you, I'm sure that you both are still working like
+hope things are going well for you, I'm sure that you both are still working

-figure & influence on me and my ministry than anyone else has.
-He'll be
+father figure & influence on me and my ministry than anyone else has.

-glad to know that I call Anthony "Boy" all the time & have shown him, feed
+He'll be glad to know that I call Anthony "Boy" all the time & have shown

-my kids from the drive-thru at McDonald's, drive by houses in Pictou County
+him, feed my kids from the drive-thru at McDonald's, drive by houses in

-and say "Did that one", often say "You're not gonna let a woman get away
+Pictou County and say "Did that one", often say "You're not gonna let a

-with that" to guys, and make sure to figure out people and church things for
+woman get away with that" to guys, and make sure to figure out people and

-what they really are.
-All good things he taught me, except for the
+church things for what they really are.
+All good things he taught me,

-summer.
-If you are up this way, give us a call--we'd love to hear from
+great summer.
+If you are up this way, give us a call--we'd love to

 PLEASE ACCESS OTHER